sabbirchowdhury12/react-movie-show-task/README.md

 - You can Book a Show Ticket.

 #### Technoligies
-- This a React Js  frontend Website
+- This a React Js  frontend Website.
 - CSS, Styled-Components for Style.
-- Use local storage for store user Information
+- Use local storage for store user Information.
-- I used different package of react js.
-- In the backend, it used node js and mongodb.

-Admin Email: sabbir@chowdhury.com
-password: 123456